As we start working after college we start to wonder about where we should put our money.

 Buying a home once you start working and making money is a very big and important decision.
 It can be one of your best investments.
 Sadly, it can also be the worst investment that you ever make.
 You need to understand what you’re getting yourself into.

-The above was a guest post from MD of Studenomics and PIN.
+This article is from MD of Studenomics and PIN.
 For further information on deciding if you should purchase a home or rent in your 20s, be sure to check out his eBook.
 Also, be sure to visit his blogs at Studenomics and PIN.

 Image by That Canadian Grrl